serbinaekaterinai/Aircraft-EDA-Project-/README.md

-# Aircraft EDA Phase 1 Project - Midwest Jet Expansion Proposal
+# Aircraft EDA - Midwest Jet Expansion Proposal
 Authors: [Emily Krueger](https://github.com/ekrueger1217) & [Katya Serbina](https://github.com/serbinaekaterinai)

 ## Overview
 Midwest Jet is a regional commercial airline that operats in the Midwest region of the United States (US).
 After years of continued growth and success in the Midwest, Midwest Jet is exploring the opportunity to expand operations geographically to additional US markets.
 In doing so, passenger safety is top of mind and will drive decision making throughout the process.

 ## Business Understanding
-Using data from the National Transportation Safety Board that includes global aircraft accident and incident records from 1962 to 2023, we'll be addressng the following:
+Using data from the National Transportation Safety Board that includes global aircraft accident and incident records from 1962 to 2023, we'll be addressing the following:

 1. What is the best market to enter next?
 2. Which aircrafts are best to acquire to expand Midwest Jet's existing fleet to accomodate increased operations?